 Themes for boys

-If your child likes pre-historic animals such as dinosaurs, this could be a fun theme for their birthday.
+A dinosaur-themed party could be one of the best three-year-old birthday themes for your little dinosaur lover.
 Fill the venue with dinosaur-themed toys.
 You could also have a dinosaur cake made.
 If possible, set up a scavenger hunt or a ball pit with dinosaur toys that children can find.

 As most children enjoy playing with trucks, this is a theme that will appeal to them.
 First, you can paint cardboard boxes like trucks.
 Then, your child and guests can race around in them.
 You can also get a cake with chocolate donut wheels.